-ROSS FEDERAL RESEARCH

-Corp..
-New York, has changed the title

-of its nationwide study of population

-and economic trends from "National

-Defense & Your Shifting Markets" to

-"Ross Federal Market Reporting Service", although no change in the contents of the periodical survey is contenualized. templated.
+ROSS FEDERAL RESEARCH Corp.
+New York, has changed the title of its nationwide study of population and economic trends from "National Defense & Your Shifting Markets" to "Ross Federal Market Reporting Service", although no change in the contemplated.

-Work Under Way On Shortwave Unit KWID to Be Ready to Take The Air in the Spring
+Work Under Way On Shortwave Unit

-WORK has started on the new \$250,000 transmitter of KWID, San Francisco described as the most powerful shortwave station in the world.
+KWID to Be Ready to Take The Air in the Spring WORK has started on the new \$250,000 transmitter of KWID, San Francisco described as the most powerful shortwave station in the world.
 It will take the air this spring and be operated by Associated Broadcasters, operating KSFO, San Francisco.